Deflection of light and time delay in hyperbolic Einstein-Straus--de Sitter solution: The lensed quasar SDSS J1004+4112

 Table~\ref{tab2} shows how the mass, deflection angle, and time delay vary depending on different values of $a_0$ over the range $[2.1\,\text{am},40\,\text{am}]$, while holding $\Lambda$, $\alpha$ and $\alpha^\prime$ fixed at their central values.
-To better visualize this dependence, we present interpolated plots in Figs.~\ref{Mvsa}, \ref{defvsa}, and~\ref{tdvsa} for the data sets $(M,a_0)$, $(-\varphi_\text{S},a_0)$, and $(\Delta t,a_0)$, respectively.
-Contrary to the flat ESdS model, where the lensing observables remain the same regardless of the current scale factor value, the results obtained in the hyperbolic ESdS model indicate that the mass, deflection angle, and time delay increase as $a_0$ becomes more smaller than a limiting value close to $20 \,\text{am}$ (corresponding to a current curvature density $\Omega_{k0}\simeq -0.0025$), while above this limit, the results become independent of $a_0$ and compatible with the flat case \cite{Guen1}.
+To better visualize this dependence, we present interpolated plots in Figs.~\ref{Mvsa}, \ref{defvsa}, and \ref{tdvsa} for the datasets $(M,a_0)$, $(-\varphi_\text{S},a_0)$, and $(\Delta t,a_0)$, respectively, as well as their corresponding plots as functions of the modulus of the current curvature density $|\Omega_{k0}|$ in Figs.~\ref{MvsOmega}, \ref{defvsOmega}, and \ref{tdvsOmega}.
+Contrary to the flat ESdS model, where the lensing observables remain the same regardless of the current scale factor value, the results obtained in the hyperbolic ESdS model indicate that the mass, deflection angle, and time delay increase as $a_0$ becomes smaller than a limiting value close to $20 \,\text{am}$ (corresponding to a current curvature density $\Omega_{k0}\simeq -0.0025$), while above this limit, the results become independent of $a_0$ and compatible with the flat case \cite{Guen1}.
 The same applies for all possible values of $\Lambda$, $\alpha$ and $\alpha^\prime$ within their error bars.
-Specifically, for a negative curvature density $\Omega_{k0}=-0.15$, the light bending increases slightly by about $0.94\%$, whereas time delay increases significantly by about $10.17\%$.
+Particularly, for a negative curvature density $\Omega_{k0}=-0.15$, the light bending increases slightly by about $0.94\%$, whereas time delay increases significantly by about $10.17\%$.
 Comparing to the positively curved case \cite{Guen2}, with a positive curvature density $\Omega_{k0}=0.15$, the light bending and time delay decrease by about $0.66\%$ and $8.91\%$ respectively, which are slightly less than the effect produced in the negatively curved case.
-It is worth noting that even with this relatively large negative curvature, which tends to increase lensing observables, varying the value of the cosmological constant within its error margin results in a reduction of the deflection angle by approximately $6.72\%$.
-This highlights that $\Lambda$ effect on light bending does not vanish even when the Universe has substantial negative curvature; rather, it still acts to reduce light bending in the same direction as in flat or positively curved universes. \FloatBarrier
+It is worth noting that even with this relatively large negative curvature, which tends to increase lensing observables, varying the value of the cosmological constant within its error margin results in a reduction of the deflection angle by approximately $6.72\%$, as illustrated in Fig.~\ref{defvsLambda}.
+This highlights that the $\Lambda$ effect on light bending does not vanish even when the Universe has substantial negative curvature; rather, it still acts to reduce light bending in the same direction as in flat or positively curved universes.
+Regarding the observed asymmetry—where negative spatial curvature significantly affects the time delay but only slightly alters the deflection angle—it has a physical explanation.
+The deflection angle is dominated by the local bending of the photon trajectory near the lens, where the gravitational potential of the mass distribution is the main contributor.
+Negative curvature primarily affects the large-scale geometry of the FLRW background, which induces only small corrections to this local bending.
+In contrast, the time delay has both a geometrical component (path-length difference between the photon trajectories) and a Shapiro component.
+Negative curvature stretches the background spacetime, effectively increasing the comoving distance that photons must travel.
+This stretching amplifies the geometrical part of the time delay more strongly than the localized deflection angle.
+In other words, while the lensing deflection is local and hence less sensitive to the global curvature, the time delay accumulates curvature effects along the entire light path and thus responds more strongly.